 Rural J-1 Visa Waiver

 Having quality physicians is essential to providing healthcare in rural communities.
 In many cases, the ability of healthcare facilities to remain open depends on having an adequate staff of physicians.
 Unfortunately, rural areas often experience difficulties in the recruitment and retention of physicians.
-Due to these difficulties, many communities turn to the recruitment of foreign medical graduates who trained on a J-1 Visa to fill their physician vacancies.
+Due to these difficulties, many communities turn to the recruitment of non-U.S. citizen international medical graduates (IMGs) who trained on a J-1 visa to fill their physician vacancies.

-A J-1 Visa Waiver waives the two year home residency requirement and allows a physician to stay in the country to practice in a federally designated Health Professional Shortage Area (HPSA) or Medically Underserved Area (MUA) if recommended by an interested federal government agency.
-State government agencies may also recommend J-1 physician waiver requests through the Conrad State 30 program.
+A J-1 visa waiver waives the two-year home residency requirement and allows a physician to stay in the U.S. to practice in a federally designated Health Professional Shortage Area (HPSA) or Medically Underserved Area (MUA) if recommended by an interested federal government agency.
+State government agencies may also recommend J-1 physician waivers through the Conrad State 30 Program.

 Frequently Asked Questions

-- What organizations can recommend a J-1 Visa Waiver?
+- Which federal organizations can recommend a J-1 visa waiver?

 - How can a rural community recruit a J-1 physician?

 - Which healthcare professions are eligible for J-1 visa waivers?

 - Where can I find J-1 visa waiver application instructions?

 - Who can I contact for more information related to J-1 visa waivers?